Personal Injury Lawyer in New York

 We offer the experience of a large firm with the efficiency, personal attention, and accessibility of a boutique practice.
 Throughout the years, our New York City personal injury attorneys have consistently recovered noteworthy results for our clients, including many favorable settlements and jury verdicts.

-Our team is ready to fight for you.
+Our personal injury lawyer in New York is ready to fight for you.
 Call (646) 813-3922 or contact us online to request a complimentary case review.
 Hablamos español.

 Work With Keith D. Silverstein & Associates